-Due to its shear size or biomass of sardines and being one of the biggest underwater migrations it is therefore referred to as the greatest shoal on Earth.
+Due to its shear size or biomass of sardines and being one of the biggest underwater migrations, therefore referred to as the greatest shoal on Earth.

 What does the sardine run action consist of?

-The typical and most talked about sardine run action consists of the shoals of sardine’s whether by themselves or with some sort of predator feeding on the bait ball of sardines.
+The typical and most talked about sardine run action consists of Sardine shoals, whether by themselves or with some sort of predator feeding on the bait ball.

 But the beauty of the sardine run to me is that you just never know what you are going to experience.
 Just being out on the boat for the day and taking in the beautiful Transkei coastline is completely under rated in my opinion.

 Other sightings on the boat which are always incredible to witness are the whales breaching, whales tail / fin slapping the surface, the massive super pods of dolphins moving past the boat and birds diving into the water to get their share of fish.